Extract File

 †/+ and ‡/#.
 Supported marker types include numbered (1, 2, 3), symbolic (*, †, ‡, §, #), and lettered (a, b, c) footnotes.Excel Spreadsheet Options

 spreadsheet.only_data_rows: true and spreadsheet.only_data_cols: true to have Pulse trim those trailing empty “phantom” rows and columns before parsing.
 Surviving cells keep their original A1 coordinates, so any citation or bounding box that references a specific cell remains stable.
 Both flags default to false.
-See Spreadsheet Options for the full reference.Excel Charts and Embedded Images
+See the extraction options above for the full reference.Excel Charts and Embedded Images

 When you setfigure_processing.show_images: true on an Excel workbook, every embedded chart and image is collected from the workbook directly and returned under bounding_boxes.Images[].
 Each entry carries a Pulse-hosted image_url you can fetch via results.getImage (or any HTTP client with your API key) to get the raw PNG/JPEG bytes.